idoybh/makeBuild/README.md

 ##### TARGET_CHOOSE_CMD
 Set this to whatever command you use to "lunch" / select the product to build prior to the build command.
 Set to `lunch derp_dumpling-userdebug` by default.
+##### BUILD_TYPE_CMD
+Set this to whatever command you use to select a build type.
+Will be run after lunch.
+Set to balnk to diable.
+Set to blank by default
 ##### BUILD_CMD
 Set this to whatever command you use to initiate the build process.
 It will be run inside the source directory.
 Set to `mka kronic` by default